Many commercial law firms require candidates to undertake a case study at the final interview stage.

 Tips for the client scenarios

 Possible scenarios may include a client (or a potential client) who is considering merging or acquiring another company, or a client who is being acquired by a competitor or who is looking for some legal services.
 The amount of material and time you are given will determine the level of detail you are expected to cover.
-In general it is advisable to cover as many aspects as you can broadly, rather than cover only one or 2 in great detail.
+In general it is advisable to cover as many aspects as you can broadly, rather than cover only one or two in great detail.

 Tips for “bundle of document” exercises